Why would you need a California King bed?

 What Is the Difference Between a King Size Bed and a California King?

 The debate on the king vs. California king bed is an old yet common one.
 The bottom line is that king-size beds are broader and shorter, while California kings are longer and more narrow.
-With the mattress dimensions listed as WxL, the exact measurements are:
+With the dimensions listed as WxL, the exact measurements are:

 - King Size Mattress: 76x80 inches (6080 square inches)